artkeller/CYFRAM/README.md

 Arduino standard libraries *Wire* and *SPI*  will be used for best MCU HW support.

-Memory spefic functions like vendor-IDs, sleep, etc. and memory pins /W and /HOLD are not supported in this version.
+Chip specific functions like vendor-IDs, sleep-mode, etc. or pin-handling for /W and /HOLD are not supported in this version.

 ## Examples